warp-build/warp/ROADMAP.md

   This lock would also block fetching stuff, updating dependencies, or anything that produces some artifacts.

+- [ ] sandboxing -- we are currently hoping the tools will not generate other outputs on the directory they are being invoked from, but this can't always be guaranteed!
+We should instead prepare a sandbox where we can detect unwanted outputs (e.g, sandbox is temp folder, its empty, we run command, only expected files are there) and we can complain loudly about them.

+  As a side-effect, this allows us to easily just tarball up the entire output and move it around more easily.
+This should simplify the transitive input gathering too.

+  As a litmus test, if we need to add anything new to a .gitignore because a tool had some side-outputs, that's an output we need to declare!

+  As an actual enforcing rule: cgroups? look into how to run the command as a user that can only read and write to the sandbox.

 ### Language / Runtime Support